subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-6/detect-6_description.md

 Monitor group membership changes for RBAC_Admins table

 ## Summary
-The RBAC_Admins table within the MSSQL database server controls the additions and deletions to the SMS Admins local security group.
-That means if a user is inserted into the RBAC_Admins table, then the user's SID is added to the SMS Admins local security group on the SMS Provider.
+The `RBAC_Admins` table within the MSSQL database server controls the additions and deletions to the `SMS Admins` local security group.
+That means if a user is inserted into the `RBAC_Admins` table, then the user's `SID` is added to the `SMS Admins` local security group on the `SMS Provider`.

-Attackers who relay the site server computer account to the MSSQL database server and insert a new user into the RBAC_Admins table will automatically add that user to the SMS Admins local security group.
+Attackers who relay the site server computer account to the MSSQL database server and insert a new user into the `RBAC_Admins` table will automatically add that user to the `SMS Admins` local security group.

-Defenders can implement custom auditing into the Application or Security log of the MSSQL database server.
-SQL Server Auditing will track changes on the RBAC_Admins table.
+Defenders can implement custom auditing into the `Application` or `Security` log of the MSSQL database server.
+SQL `Server Auditing` will track changes on the `RBAC_Admins` table.

-1. Within the MSSQL database server, open SQL Server Management Studio (SSMS), expand your SQL Server instance.
+1. Within the MSSQL database server, open `SQL Server Management Studio (SSMS)`, expand your SQL Server instance.
-2. Go to Security > Audits > Right-click > New Audit.
+2. Go to `Security` > `Audits` > Right-click > `New Audit`.
 3. Configure the audit to log to a file or the event log.
-4. Create an audit specification to track access to the RBAC_Admins table:
+4. Create an audit specification to track access to the `RBAC_Admins` table:

 ```
 USE [master];
 GO